ShreyasN707/Github-Analyzer/README.md

 - 🔍 Fetch and display detailed information about a single GitHub user.
 - ⚔️ Compare two GitHub users **side by side** (repos, followers, stars, activity, etc.).

-Built with **Node.js + Express + EJS**, this project is perfect for developers who want quick insights into GitHub accounts.
+Built with **Node.js + Express + EJS + Axios**, this project is perfect for developers who want quick insights into GitHub accounts.

 ---